creativetimofficial/notus-angular/README.md

 ### A beautiful Starter Admin and Presentation Template for TailwindCSS and Angular.

 Tailwind Webapp Angular is Free and Open Source.
-It features multiple HTML elements and it comes with dynamic components for JavaScript (i.e. Vanilla JS).
+It features multiple HTML elements and it comes with dynamic components for Angular.

 ### CSS Components